Prowindy/vllm-router/README.md

-# vLLM Router
+# VLLM Router

-**Built on SGLang Router Foundation**

-vLLM router is a high-performance request routing system for vLLM deployments, adapted from the excellent [SGLang router](https://github.com/sgl-project/sglang/tree/main/sgl-router).
-This router enables data parallelism across vLLM instances, providing advanced load balancing and specialized routing for modern LLM serving architectures.
+VLLM router is a standalone Rust module that enables data parallelism across VLLM instances, providing high-performance request routing and advanced load balancing.
+The router supports multiple load balancing algorithms including cache-aware, power of two, random, and round robin, and acts as a specialized load balancer for prefill-decode disaggregated serving architectures.

-## Attribution and Acknowledgments

-This project is built upon the foundational work of the SGLang router, developed by the SGLang team.
-We deeply appreciate their innovative design and open-source contribution to the LLM serving ecosystem.
-Key aspects adapted from SGLang router include:

-- **Core Architecture**: Request routing framework and async processing patterns
-- **API Design**: Compatible API surface for easy migration between SGLang and vLLM
-- **Load Balancing Policies**: Multiple routing algorithms including cache-aware, power of two, consistent hashing, random, and round robin
-- **Prefill-Decode Disaggregation**: Specialized routing for separated prefill and decode phases
-- **Service Discovery**: Kubernetes-native worker management and health monitoring
-- **Advanced Features**: Circuit breakers, retry logic, metrics collection, and tool parsing

-Both SGLang and vLLM projects use the Apache-2.0 license, enabling this collaborative adaptation.
-This router maintains API compatibility with SGLang router to facilitate easy transitions for users between the two ecosystems and foster potential future unification.

-**Credits**: The SGLang team explicitly acknowledges learning from vLLM and other projects, demonstrating the collaborative spirit of open-source development that this project continues.

 ## Documentation